University of Queensland

 Course overview

-Take your career in physiotherapy to the next level with our Master of Physiotherapy.
+Take your career in physiotherapy to the next level with the Master of Physiotherapy.
 Specialise in musculoskeletal physiotherapy or sports physiotherapy or extend your study to obtain qualifications in both.

 Through the program, you’ll deepen your understanding of evidence-based practice, differential diagnosis and management of musculoskeletal and sports injuries and conditions, exercise prescription and programming.
 You’ll take your clinical reasoning skills to the next level to advance your clinical effectiveness, improve patient outcomes and boost career opportunities.